CN3ves/5-/docs/index.md

   > **Attack action**: actively attempt to damage a target *(either with sword or word!)*
   > **Manoeuvre action**: try to impose a disadvantage on a target *(disarm, hide, gain terrain advantage, etc.)*
-  > **Interact action**: interact with items, *be it picking them from the floor or from a bag, reloading a weapon or drinking a potion, etc.*
+  > **Interact action**: movement actions to interact with items, *be it picking them from the floor or from a bag, reloading a weapon or drinking a potion, etc.*
-  > **Fall back**: temporary removes the player from the conflict.
+  > **Fall back**: the character attempts to temporary move away from the conflict.
   > **Move action** (1 free): cover 1 "space" of movement, stand up, tumble or any other movement skill.
   > **Defence action** (1 free): protect from an adversary's attack or insult *(dodge, shield, rebuke, etc.)*

 *Note that* most actions called should correspond to a skill (or ability) descriptor.
 If an action requires a non-existent skill, simply add it to the list at level 0.
 If it wasn't there to start with, it is fair to assume the characters have no experience with it.
 However, consider the character's concept an traits and, if it would be reasonable for the character to have some experience in the skill, allow it to start at level 1 or 2.

 ___

 **Movement**: In this system, there are no grids, maps or any other sort of objective locations and positions during conflicts.
 The general layout is described, highlighting particularities that could be used for or against the players.
-All characters involved in the conflict will start in relative positions to each other, where a full *(unblocked)* movement turn is required to move from one to the other:
+All characters will start in relative positions to the players.
+To move from one zone to another, an unblocked path (may require a roll) and full turn of movement is required:

   1. Nearby and can be reached in melee combat.
   2. In range and can be targeted by ranged attacks.
   3. Too far and cannot be targeted.

-*Note that* it is assumed that the characters are always moving, so each turn 1 move action is always used unless specified otherwise *(move as part of another action)*
+*Note that* it is assumed that the characters are always moving during combat, keeping active and ready, shifting positions and generally staying on their toes.
+As such, 1 move action is always used each turn, unless specified otherwise.
+> *For example, an interaction action can be part of the move action.
+A character may wish to stop the default combat moving to focus on reloading his weapon for example.
+Note that skipping the default move action means the character is not as ready for quick action as the others and may gain a -1 penalty to some skills*

 #### 2.3 Resolution
 *([top]())*